 Wondering what to do after finishing the This Art Club Has a Problem! anime?
 You’ve reached the final episode and are left with the feeling that the story between Mizuki and Subaru is far from over.
 You’re not alone in wanting to know exactly where to continue.

-The anime adaptation of This Art Club Has a Problem! concludes by adapting content up to Chapter 35 of the manga.
-To continue the story right where the anime leaves off without missing any plot, you should begin reading from Chapter 35, which is located in Volume 7 of the manga series.
+The anime adaptation of This Art Club Has a Problem! concludes by adapting content up to Chapter 35 of the

 Based on extensive community consensus and direct analysis of the source material, this guide provides the verified starting point.
-You will discover not only the exact chapter and volume but also the key differences between the anime and manga that make reading the original story a rewarding experience.
+You will discover not only the exact chapter and volume but also the key differences between the anime and

 Key Facts

-- Definitive Starting Point: The anime for This Art Club Has a Problem! officially ends its adaptation at Chapter 35 of the manga, a fact verified by community sources like the Fandom Wikia and fan forums.
+- Definitive Starting Point: The anime for This Art Club Has a Problem! officially ends its adaptation at Chapter 35 of the

-- Correct Volume: Chapter 35 is contained within Volume 7 of the manga, making it the essential purchase for any fan looking to continue the story in physical or digital format.
+manga , making it the essential purchase for any fan looking to continue the story in physical or digital format.- Ongoing Source Material: Unlike the finite 12-episode anime, the

-- No Season 2 Confirmed: As of 2026, no official announcement for a second season has been made, establishing the manga as the only current method to continue the narrative.
+manga by Imigimuru is still ongoing, promising a wealth of story content that has not been animated.- No Season 2 Confirmed: As of 2026, no official announcement for a second season has been made, establishing the

-- Significant Skipped Content: The anime adaptation omits several chapters for pacing, meaning the manga offers a more complete and detailed version of the art club’s comedic adventures.
+manga offers a more complete and detailed version of the art club’s comedic adventures.

-Where does the This Art Club Has a Problem Anime End in the Manga?
+Where does the This Art Club Has a Problem Anime End in the Manga ?

 What Volume of the Manga Contains Chapter 35?